 For Hawley, the leadership skills he learned in FFA had the most direct impact on his career path.
 Parliamentary Procedure, public speaking, and learning to face adversity along with team members in what he calls a “very competitive district” launched a successful four-year stint at Texas Tech, where Hawley was able to combine his two passions–agriculture and journalism–as he pursued a degree in agricultural communication.

 “Mind-blowing” Opportunities in Agriculture

-Howley urges young people aspiring to careers in agriculture to keep an open mind when it comes to career options.
-While there are myriad agriculture jobs in the state of Texas, “you just never know where your opportunities may be”, Howley says.
+Hawley urges young people aspiring to careers in agriculture to keep an open mind when it comes to career options.
+While there are myriad agriculture jobs in the state of Texas, “you just never know where your opportunities may be”, Hawley says.

-Though one of Howley’s core values is hard work, he is also committed to a healthy work-life balance.
-For example, Howley was able to be present for the birth of his daughter while working at Purdue.
+Though one of Hawley’s core values is hard work, he is also committed to a healthy work-life balance.
+For example, Hawley was able to be present for the birth of his daughter while working at Purdue.
 As Director of Communications at Montana State Extension, he cultivates a similarly flexible and supportive work environment.

 The Texas FFA Foundation’s purpose is to strengthen agricultural education and the Texas FFA program, so each student can develop their potential for personal growth, career success and leadership in a global marketplace..

 Learn more about the Texas FFA Foundation at mytexassffa.org.